ServiceWeaver/weaver/website/docs.md

 - Check out [Service Weaver's source code on GitHub][weaver_github].
 - Chat with us on [Discord](https://discord.gg/FzbQ3SM8R5) or send us an [email](serviceweaver@google.com).

+# Codelab

+Check out the [Service Weaver codelab][workshop] hosted on GitHub.
+The codelab includes a set of exercises (with solutions) that walk you through the implementation of [an emoji search engine application][emojis] backed by ChatGPT.
+The [Step by Step Tutorial](#step-by-step-tutorial) section walked you through the fundamentals of Service Weaver, and the codelab puts these fundamentals to practice, giving you hands-on experience writing fully fledged Service Weaver applications.

 # Components